Shivani-Sirsat/ai-ml-benchmark-framework/README.md

 * PugetBench
 * Procyon

 The framework can be extended to run real benchmark workloads by replacing the workload commands in the configuration file.
+And can be added more workloads.

 ---